 You Can't Avoid It; Just Learn to Control It

-If you play poker you can't avoid stress; in fact, you don't want to.
+If you play Texas Hold'em, or any poker for that matter, you can't avoid stress; in fact, you don't want to.
 You want to understand it, control it, keep it at nonmalignant levels.

 The easiest way to do this is to stay within your "comfort zone."
 Even the very best do this.

 A few years back Dallas banker Andy Beal played a group of poker pros heads-up for staggering sums.
 Beal, with some of the deepest pockets in the world, had a singular aim: to force the pros out of their comfort zone.